yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 as the inverse of `@babel/parser`.

 The `variablesValueMapping` maps a variable name, which is a string, to a node representing a function.
-We will first convert that to some code in strings, then insert those string to our generated React code and execute it with the `props` argument.
+We will first convert this node to some code as a string, then insert the string to our generated React code.
 We will do that for every key-value pair.

 This is what it looks like: